ealtamir/pf_experimentos/README.md

 3- Drag and drop the folder src to the project and select the "Create Groups" options

-4- Drag and drop the folder include to the project and select the "Create Groups" options
+4- Drag and drop the folder include and libGeneticLibraryInclude to the project and select the "Create Groups" options

 5- Move the main.cpp on src folder to the where main.cpp was on the step 3